issfathy/Wheel-of-Fortune/README.md

 - FinalWinner - determines the final winner for the bonus round
 - Lastly there is a loop going over everything discussed above

+## Json files

+- Wheel - is the main wheel being spun every time a player goes to guess a letter
+- Phrases - is where the category and phrase are chosen from, we decided to norrow it down so it looks cleaner
+- bonusRound - is the wheel used for the bonus round
-This project was completed with the help of Bibin Benny, Shreya Sanjiv, and Fathy Elhadidy from La Salle Univeristy.
+- ads - is used to display different ads before each round This project was completed with the help of Bibin Benny, Shreya Sanjiv, and Fathy Elhadidy from La Salle Univeristy.

 ## Issues Encountered: